Tactile Maps: Design, Construction and Usage

-Our tactile maps include simultaneous low vision and tactile features, offering a cutting-edge illustration of “universal design” in practice.
+Our tactile maps for the blind include simultaneous low vision and tactile (touch) features, offering a cutting-edge illustration of “universal design” in practice.
 Any individual, whether they have 20/20 vision, low vision, or no vision, can access and benefit from these maps.
 Our maps can also be designed to include information for individuals who are mobility impaired, allowing users to identify and plan wheelchair accessible routes.

-Our permanent installation maps are usually etched in magnesium, but can also be produced in bronze or other materials.
-They have a high contrast enamel paint and include color features.
+Our permanent installation tactile maps are typically etched in magnesium, but can also be produced in bronze or other materials.
+They have a high contrast enamel paint and can include color features.

-Both permanent display and portable maps are labeled in Braille, utilize an easy-to-read tactile-visual symbol system, and have simultaneous large print high-contrast displays.
-They also come with a legend and directory of locations, and can be designed with an X/Y coordinate system for quick tactile navigation.
+Labeled in Braille, they also utilize an easy-to-read tactile-visual symbol system and include large print, high-contrast displays.
+They can be designed with a legend and a directory of locations, as well as an X/Y coordinate system for quick tactile navigation.

 ClickAndGo Tactile Maps are appropriate for university campuses, schools for the blind, museums, hotel lobbies, downtown areas of cities, camps, libraries, and other sites.
 Our maps can be made to represent outdoor walking routes, indoor floor plan layouts, fire exit routes, and more.
 They are an attractive complement to any venue.